japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-OneSideHashJoiner.md

 === [[updatedStateRowsCount]] Number of Updated State Rows -- `updatedStateRowsCount` Internal Counter

-`updatedStateRowsCount` is the number the join keys and associated rows that were persisted as a join state, i.e. how many times <<storeAndJoinWithOtherSide, storeAndJoinWithOtherSide>> requested the <<joinStateManager, SymmetricHashJoinStateManager>> to <<spark-sql-streaming-SymmetricHashJoinStateManager.adoc#append, append>> the join key and the input row (to a join state).
+`updatedStateRowsCount` is the number the join keys and associated rows that were persisted as a join state, i.e. how many times <<storeAndJoinWithOtherSide, storeAndJoinWithOtherSide>> requested the <<joinStateManager, SymmetricHashJoinStateManager>> to <<spark-sql-streaming-SymmetricHashJoinStateManager.md#append, append>> the join key and the input row (to a join state).

-`updatedStateRowsCount` is then used (via <<numUpdatedStateRows, numUpdatedStateRows>> method) for the <<spark-sql-streaming-StreamingSymmetricHashJoinExec.adoc#numUpdatedStateRows, numUpdatedStateRows>> performance metric.
+`updatedStateRowsCount` is then used (via <<numUpdatedStateRows, numUpdatedStateRows>> method) for the <<spark-sql-streaming-StreamingSymmetricHashJoinExec.md#numUpdatedStateRows, numUpdatedStateRows>> performance metric.

 `updatedStateRowsCount` is available via `numUpdatedStateRows` method.